Exit popups work.

 To make the purchase easier, you might even include a link back to the product they were viewing, or a link back to the shopping cart, similar to what Baby Age does below with their “Apply Coupon Instantly” button.

-The advantage to this method is that there is no additional work needed on the shopper’s part in order to complete their purchase.
+The advantage of this method is that there’s no additional work needed on the shopper’s part to complete their purchase.
 If they were already thinking about buying, but shipping was an issue, all they need to do is copy and paste the coupon code and checkout.

-The only disadvantage to this method is that, if they don’t buy now, you will have missed out on collecting their email address.
+The only disadvantage to this method is if they don’t buy now, you’ll have missed out on collecting their email address.

-My suggestion is to give the free shipping code directly on your shopping cart pages: this will help to prevent shopping cart abandonment.
+We suggest giving the free shipping code directly on your shopping cart pages to prevent shopping cart abandonment.
 On product pages, you might try offering the free shipping in exchange for an email address.

 As with anything, you’ll need to test it out to see what creates the best results for you.